0xaa4eb/ulyp/README.md

 ## TL;DR

-Ulyp instruments all third-party library classes and record their method calls, so that you can have a better understanding of what your code does.
+Ulyp instruments all third-party library classes and record their method calls including return values and arguments, so that you can have a better understanding of what your code does.
+Instrumentation is done by [byte-buddy](https://github.com/raphw/byte-buddy) library.
+UI is written using JavaFX.

 ## Example of usage